 The flanks of every volcano gradually yield deep and fertile soil.
-This, combined with an excellent climate, has led to a landscape covered in vines, lemons, olives and figs. From the mid-nineteenth century onwards, expatriate settlers began to use this soil to make pleasure gardens as a foreground to the dramatic views along the Amalfi Coast.
+This, combined with an excellent climate, has led to a landscape covered in vines, lemons, olives and figs. From the mid-19th century onwards, expatriate settlers began to use this soil to make pleasure gardens as a foreground to the dramatic views along the Amalfi Coast.
 Some were earnest philanthropists, others roués with money to burn, still others refugees from social attitudes back home.
 Their feelings are summed up in Tchaikovsky’s Capriccio Italien.

 The sybarites began their work here early.
 Though we may only imagine the seaside villas of holidaying Roman emperors, we can actually stand in the gardens of their patrician citizens at Pompeii.
 The best examples of artefacts from those gardens are on view in the great Archaeological Museum in Naples.
 And on a larger scale, the cascade at Caserta made for the Bourbon monarchs will give some idea of Baroque ambition.

 Sailing to the fabled islands of Ischia and Capri will keep us in touch with the litany of lotus-eaters who made their homes and gardens there over the centuries.
 The reasons they all came are still here, waiting to be explored.

 Fly at c.
-4.00pm (British Airways) from London Gatwick to Naples.
-First of three nights in Naples.
+6.15pm (British Airways) from London Heathrow to Naples.
+First of four nights in Naples.

 Ischia.
 Travel by hydrofoil to the volcanic island of Ischia.
 Developed since 1956 by the late Susana Walton and overseen by Russell Page, La Mortella is one of Italy’s outstanding private gardens, a clever fusion of art and exceptional planting.
 Lunch at leisure before returning to Naples by boat.

-Gardens of Pompeii, Sorrento.
+Gardens of Pompeii, Massa Lubrense, Sorrento.
 Drive to Sorrento via Pompeii.
 Since its first exploration during the 18th century, the site has been one of the world’s most famous archaeological excavations.
 The numerous dwellings offer insight into the planting schemes and garden layouts with their peristyle courtyards, water features, mosaics and frescoes.
 Lunch is at a family-owned lemon grove near Sorrento.
 First of three nights in Sorrento.